Skip to content

 until_bash: "bun run test" # Loop ends when tests pass

 This is useful for deterministic completion criteria: test suites, lint checks, build success.
 The bash script supports the same variable substitution as prompt ($ARTIFACTS_DIR, $nodeId.output, etc.).
 Note: $nodeId.output values are shell-escaped when substituted into until_bash.
+The same double-quoting footgun that applies to bash: nodes applies here — see Shell Quoting in bash: vs script: for the unquoted idiom to use.

 Each iteration reads state from disk, does one unit of work, writes state back.
 The prompt tells the agent it has no memory and must bootstrap from files.